janbiedermann/sprockets/README.md

 The cache will garbage collect objects according to current runtime usage.

 ### Cache with Tokyo Cabinet
+**Tokyo Cabinet allows for only one process at a time to access the cache!**

 Install Tokyo Cabinet.
 On macOS:
 ```bash
 $ brew install tokyo-cabinet